obdude/obdude/README.md

 ## Who is Tim Ikels?

-I'm a creator, publisher, and marketer of digital products and services.
+I'm a creator, publisher, and marketer of helpful digital products and services.

 [📫 This](https://timikels.com/contact) is how you can reach me.